Twigs and shrubs

 As an extra, occasional treat, you can give your pets a small piece of apple or pear.
 Rabbits also love to eat strawberry leaves, blackberry leaves and raspberry leaves.

 - Carrot tops

 Plants, fruits and vegetables to avoid

-- Lettuce and many fruits, are the most common cause for loose faeces in rabbits - and have limited nutritional value
+- Lettuce and many fruits, are the most common cause of loose faeces in rabbits – and have limited nutritional value

 - Carrots are ok in small amounts, but are extremely fattening.

 - Pet shop treats such as yoghurt drops, chew bars etc are very fattening and can contribute to poor dental health.